The Javascript filter method and the includes method

 We've already covered the filter method and the includes function in previous explanations, but let's recap:

-method creates a new array with elements that pass a certain condition specified by a callback function.
+The filter method creates a new array with elements that pass a certain condition specified by a callback function.

-function checks whether a specific value exists in an array and returns true if the value is found, and false otherwise.
+The includes function checks whether a specific value exists in an array and returns true if the value is found, and false otherwise.

 Let's take a look at the provided arrays: